mjervis524/Fall2020-CEG3120/Projects/Project2/README.md

 Now that you have learned some lessons about AWS, you are going to vow to try not to mess with all of those buttons again.
 Your goal is to create a Cloud Formation template, a file that creates a VPC and the minimum servers so far (one git server, one openldap server)

 The CEO has convinced a few developers to join in on the fun!
-Now that you have some people, you can add them to your directory service.
+Since the [directory service isn't ready for deployment](../ExtraCredit/README.md), you are going to write a script that creates users, groups, and gives those users access to certain places.

 ### AWS Educate Quick Link: